 10 Best Things for Solo Travellers to Do on the Great Ocean Road

-More and more Aussies under 35 are realising they don’t need to wait for the perfect travel buddy, the solo adventures are where it’s at.
+More and more Aussies are realising they don’t need to wait for the perfect travel buddy, the solo adventures are where it’s at.

 The Great Ocean Road is the ultimate place to hit reset, meet new people, and soak up nature at your own pace.
-Whether you’re looking for connection, solitude, or a mix of both, here’s your perfect solo itinerary, and all with a Great Ocean Road Parks base as your home away from home.
+Here’s 10 ways to make the most of a solo Great Ocean Road escape, with a Great Ocean Road Parks base offering your home away from home.

 1. Walk the Great Ocean Walk (and Make Friends on the Trail)